 There are 2 completely separate self catering cottages at Le Jardin du Berger.
 Le Pommier sleeps 6, and La Maison d'été sleeps 4; both have their own private furnished garden but share the pool (4m x 11m).

-"Le Pommier" at Le Jardin du Berger is charming and characterful, and is newly refurbished for the 2016 season.
+"Le Pommier" at Le Jardin du Berger is charming and characterful, and was newly refurbished for the 2016 season.
 It forms part of a traditional Charentaise house - adjoining the owners' home yet completely separate and private from it - and has lots of original features and bright, comfortable accommodation.
-It comfortably sleeps 6 people and the bedrooms/beds allow flexibility so that the cottage is appropriate for both couples and for friends holidaying together.
+It comfortably sleeps 6 people and the bedrooms/beds allow flexibility so that the cottage is appropriate for both couples and for friends/family holidaying together.

 Large (approx. 9x5m) open plan room overlooking the gardens and swimming pool.
 The room is fully-equipped and newly renovated for the 2016 season.
 There are comfortable, good quality fittings and appliances - oven, hob, fridge-freezer, washing machine and dishwasher - and plenty of cutlery, crockery and ovenware.
 A high, beamed ceiling and exposed stonework, and frenchdoors opening onto the terrace which leads into the communal gardens provide character.
 There is a seperate dining area with seating for 6 and table/chairs outside for long leisurely lunches.
 Highchair available.

 The open plan room includes a comfortable seating area for relaxing and includes tv/dvd player and hifi, plus small iPod dock.